richpl/PyBasic/README.md

 >
 ```

+Additional numerical operations may be performed using numeric functions (see below).

 Variable types follow the typical BASIC convention: they can either be strings
 or numbers (the latter may be integers or floating point numbers).